AMIS Method – The new standard in modern hip surgery

 Prosthesis implantation: The prosthesis is positioned precisely while respecting the natural biomechanics of the joint.

-Why has the AMIS method become established?
+Why has the AMIS method become so prevalent?

 Lower dislocation rates: The anterior approach minimizes the risk of prosthesis dislocation.